gobl1n3/autoRecon/README.md

 # autoRecon
-personal attempt at scripting initial recon for domain testing.
+Personal attempt at scripting initial recon for domain testing.